intel-iot-devkit/joule-code-samples/range-finder-scanner-js/README.md

 ![](./images/range-finder-web.png)

-The range finder data is viewed using a single-page web interface served from Intel® Joule Expansion Board while the sample program is running.
+The range finder data is viewed using a single-page web interface served from the Intel® Joule Expansion Board while the sample program is running.

-The web server runs on port `3000`, so if Intel® Joule Expansion Board is connected to Wi-Fi* on `192.168.1.13`, the address to browse to if you are on the same network is `http://192.168.1.13:3000`.
+The web server runs on port `3000`, so if the Intel® Joule Expansion Board is connected to Wi-Fi\* on `192.168.1.13`, the address to browse to if you are on the same network is `http://192.168.1.13:3000`.

 ### Determining the Intel® Joule Expansion Board's IP address